sVaterlaus/mvi-todo-list/README.md

 - [] split up view layer into components
 - [x] re-architect to use listeners instead of streams
 - [x] use import/export instead of require()
-- [] use auto-generated, globally-unique class names
-- [] use simplified, virtual event types
+- [x] use event labels instead of classes

 FEATURES
 - [] add basic styles